All the Broken Places: Reception

-All the Broken Places received mixed reviews from critics upon release.
 The novel received praise in The Guardian and the Star Tribune, with the former praising Gretel's characterization and the latter describing the story as "an essential one" and "darkly compelling".
 Booklist's Margaret Quamme praised Boyne's engagement with the novel's main themes of guilt and complicity with violence but criticized the plot for containing too many coincidences and chance encounters.
 Martina Devlin, writing in the Irish Independent, said that the historical material of the novel was handled well and that the novel remained fast-paced throughout.

-Negative reviews of All the Broken Places focused on its handling of the Holocaust and many of its character's complicity in the events.
+Negative reviews of All the Broken Places focused on its handling of the Holocaust and many of its characters' complicity in the events.
 The Sunday Times criticized the novel's structure and described the plot as not being believable.
-The Daily Telegraph's Tanya Gold gave the book a 2 out of 5 star rating, writing that the novel could only be described as skillful if "you know nothing about the Holocaust, and if you wish to know nothing," and that the conclusion "shames the author and the reader both."
+The Daily Telegraph's Tanya Gold rated the book 2 out of 5 stars, writing that the novel could only be described as skillful if "you know nothing about the Holocaust, and if you wish to know nothing."
+She writes that the storyline about Gretel's life in the 1940s and '50s was the "valuable part of novel" but that other parts of the story become "a thriller".
+Gold concludes that "parallel narratives – one promising, one insulting – combine into a pulpy denouement that shames the author and the reader both."
 The New Statesman's Ann Manov was even more blunt, describing the novel as "childish drivel" and as having "utterly fail[ed] in its stated purpose" of furthering genocide education.
 Manov wrote that the novel is "so self-indulgent, so grossly stereotyped, so shameless and insipid that one is almost astonished that [Boyne] has dared."

-Publishers Weekly wrote that the novel served as an acceptable sequel to The Boy in the Striped Pajamas but that it wasn't capable of fully standing on its own.
+Publishers Weekly wrote that the novel served as an acceptable sequel to The Boy in the Striped Pajamas but that it was not capable of fully standing on its own.
 Kirkus Reviews was more positive, praising Boyne's character work throughout the book.